*Article written by Jared, April 2016. Updated by Whitney, May 2018. We have now been traveling for 3 years since graduation in May 2015!

 - Do they offer travel expense reimbursement?

-- What does the benefits package include and when does it start?
+- What does the benefits package include and when does your insurance start?

 - Do they offer a finder’s fee if you bring the job to them?